flaxsearch/london-hackday-2016/README.md

 # Boston hackday

-This is what we worked on during the Boston Lucene hackday on 11th October 2016:
+This is some of what we worked on during the Boston Lucene hackday on 11th October 2016:

 1. Doug Turnbull: BM25F demo with Lucene using BlendedTermQuery and a custom similarity https://github.com/o19s/lucene-bm25f
 2. David Smiley: I worked on a new Solr FieldType dedicated to heatmaps.